-The main goal of this course is for you to learn the basics of the differential and integral calculus and to see a variety of applications of these intellectual "tools".
-(See MATH 121 Syllabus[1] for the department's official syllabus.)
+The main goal of this course is for you to learn the basics of the differential and integral calculus and to see a variety of applications of these intellectual "tools" that begin to approximate "real world" situations.
+(See MATH 258 Syllabus[1] for the department's official syllabus.)
 The best way to do this is if you and I work as a team.